ronaldhej/p2-project/README.md

 ## About
-This is just a small experiment to get to know the arcade game engine better, rough physics and collision is implemented.
+This is just a small experiment to get to know the arcade game engine better, rough physics and collision are implemented.

 ### Features
 - Drawing walls with a preview via left click